zippy/p2p-shipyard/docs/documentation/how-to-create-a-holochain-runtime.md

 That's it!
 We now have a working skeleton for a holochain runtime.

+> [!WARNING]
+> The scaffolded tauri app is missing icons, which are needed for the app to compile.
+Run through the rest of this guide and the following one ("Getting to know Tauri") to be able to generate the icons for your Tauri app.

 ## Development Environment

 The `scaffold-holochain-apps` has added the necessary nix `devShells` to your `flake.nix` file so that you don't need to follow install anything to get the tauri or Android development environment.